 Extant pictures and documents suggest the artist devoted himself primarily to religious paintings, but was also adept in the narrative secular subjects that were so popular on cassone panels and other decorative items.
 In 1515 he is documented to have painted a second Assumption of the Virgin, for the church of Fontegiusta in Siena, in which he presents a livelier composition while remaining true to the gentle canons of the Sienese quattrocento.
-[This is the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is the artist's biography published in the NGA Systematic Catalogue]

 Angelini, Alessandro.
 In La pittura in Italia.
 Il Quattrocento.
 Ed.
 Federico Zeri.
 2 vols.
 Milan, 1986: 2:649-650.